Matnay/BCI-EyeTracking-based-Quadcopter-Control/README.md

 # Quad_BCI_EYE_TRACK_FUSION_EKF
 Quadcopter Control Along with sensor fusion of EEG data along with eye tracking data using the Extended Kalman Filter

-Eviacam was used for gazetracking
+Eviacam was used for gazetracking ,
-You can download the software
+You can download the software using the steps given below-
-All algorithms can be simulated on the px4 SITL simulator using Gazebo.

 ```
 sudo apt-get update
 sudo apt-get install eviacam
 ```
-https://github.com/PX4/sitl_gazebo
+All algorithms can be simulated on the px4 SITL simulator using Gazebo. https://github.com/PX4/sitl_gazebo

 For setting up your workspace and execution of files;